mintty/wsltty/README.md

-Mintty as a terminal for Bash on Ubuntu on Windows / WSL.
+Mintty as a terminal for WSL (Windows Subsystem for Linux).

 <img align=right src=wsltty.png>